 To complete the application process, we require: 1) A CV; 2) a personal statement (300 words or less) describing your motivation and goals for participation in the CRIT Program, and the percentage of time teaching during your Chief Residency.
-Relate your interest in addiction medicine to your previous training, upcoming Chief Residency, your career aspirations, and how you will apply the knowledge gained at the CRIT Program; 3) a letter of nomination from your residency program director detailing the percentage of time in chief residency dedicated to teaching;and 4) a letter of support from a faculty member (mentor) who will support the integration of addiction medicine into your institution's curriculum.
-If your Residency Director is also your mentor, please have this stated in just one letter.
+Relate your interest in addiction medicine to your previous training, upcoming Chief Residency, your career aspirations, and how you will apply the knowledge gained at the CRIT Program; 3) a letter of nomination from your residency program director and addressed to the Immersion Training Directors, detailing the percentage of time in chief residency dedicated to teaching;and 4) a letter of support from a faculty member (mentor) who will support the integration of addiction medicine into your institution's curriculum and addressed to the Immersion Training Directors.
+If your Residency Director is also your mentor, please have this stated in just one letter